adolfintel/TDF/README.md

 * `1` (default): use DXVK
 * `0`: use WineD3D

-__`TDF_D7VK`__
-Whether to install D7VK or not, which provides DirectX 3-7 to Vulkan translation.
-If this is disabled, WineD3D will be used instead.
-Requires DXVK.

-Settings for D7VK can be changed by downloading the [default configuration file](https://github.com/WinterSnowfall/d7vk/blob/devel/dxvk.conf), placing it into the game's folder and editing it.

-Possible values:
-* `1` (default): use D7VK
-* `0`: use WineD3D

 __`TDF_DXVK_NVAPI`__
 Enable dxvk-nvapi (Nvidia API layer for DXVK).
 Provides NVAPI support and some performance optimizations on NVIDIA cards.
 Requires DXVK.

 Possible values:
 * `1` (default): use dxvk-nvapi
 * `0`: don't use dxvk-nvapi

-__`TDF_HDR`__
-Whether to expose HDR support to the application or not.
-HDR must be enabled in the system settings for this to work and an HDR compatible display is required.
-This setting has no effect if HDR is disabled or unsupported.

-Possible values:
-* `0` (default): don't expose HDR (this is the default because HDR kinda sucks in most games)
-* `1`: expose HDR if available

-Note: HDR only works on Wayland, enabling this setting will force Wine to use Wayland, which may break some games.

 __`TDF_VKD3D`__
 Whether to install VKD3D-Proton, which provides Direct3D 12 to Vulkan translation.
 If this is disabled, Wine's version of VKD3D is used instead, which has very poor game compatibility compared to this version.
 Requires DXVK.